atxdevops/dodatx-food/README.md

 * Hanabi - also close to the venue, the best sushi within a few miles.

-* Uchi/Uchiko - Uchiko is farily close, Uchi is a fair hike.
-Uchi is more traditional sushi where uchiko is more japanese farm house food.
+* Uchi/Uchiko - Uchiko is fairly close, Uchi is a fair hike.
+Uchi is more traditional sushi where Uchiko is more japanese farm house food.
 Both are in the top 5 restaurants in austin and have killer desserts and hipster friendly brussels sprouts.

-* Soto - If you find yourself in the far north this place great, almost as good as uchi/uchiko.
+* Soto - If you find yourself in the far north this place great, almost as good as Uchi/Uchiko.
 They have Fois Gras Sashimi, enough said.

-* Michi Ramen - Great Ramen for lunch, if dinner go to tatsu-ya
+* Michi Ramen - Great Ramen for lunch, if dinner go to Tatsu-ya

 * Ramen Tatsu-ya - Great Ramen for dinner, if lunch go to Michi